open-dis/opendis7-java/validation/README.md

 3. `LogCompare` -- compares log files and reports differences to the console.
 4. `ValidationPdusMakerV1` -- generates and records the "official" sequence of Pdus used to validate a library.

 To create a log file using the current library, run the main() method in`ValidationPdusMakerV1`.
-You may pass it a directory name and a file name.
-If run without arguments, the defaults are `./validatorOut` and `validationLog.txt`.

-Once there are 2 or more log files to compare, pass the paths to both files to `LogCompare`.
+Once there are 2 or more log files generated in ./pduLog, pass the paths to files of sequence 2 or greater to `LogCompare` i.e. Pdusave2.dislog, etc.